 You may not need to box up your TV, but there might be some decisions that could strengthen how you relate to your daughters.
 Although my daughters are still very young, I can see how my choices to connect with them at this age are a foundation for a healthy and loving relationship throughout their life.

-Here are some ways you can relate to you daughter(s) and create a solid foundation for years of love, laughter and support.
+Here are some ways you can relate to you Mother Daughter Relationship(s) and create a solid foundation for years of love, laughter and support.

 Open, honest and vulnerable communication.

 Communicating starts at infancy and does not stop.
 When our daughters cry as infants, we respond with snuggles and tender whispers of affection.
 For our toddlers, we can communicate the day’s schedule, how we are feeling and teach them how to regulate their strong emotions, even when they can’t verbally respond back.
 Our children’s chance for success can be increased when we make our expectations clear and attainable.

 Later, when the conversations become deeper, we can share more, help our Mother Daughter Relationship make sense of what they hear outside of the home and guide them as they learn to make their own choices.
 As teens, they have a lot of hormones and feelings to work with; it is vital they have someone to trust with their worries, fears, and frustrations.
 Teens and young adults alike also need to talk through problems and have a voice of reason and perspective during a time full of big decisions.